MutegiMk/MultipleDiseasesPrediction/README.md

 # MultipleDiseasesPrediction
-This App Utilizes Already Trained Models To Predict if One Has the Name Disease
+This App Utilizes Already Trained Models To Predict if One Has the Named Disease